Georgia - Country Commercial Guide

 Overview

-Georgia has been a net importer of electricity since 2012 but still exports some electricity during the summer months.
+Georgia has been a net importer of electricity since 2012 but in the first half of 2023, became a net exporter due to increased demand from Turkey.
 There is significant additional export potential, especially to markets in Turkey and Europe.
 Georgia also serves as a transit country for electricity flowing between Azerbaijan, Turkey, Russia, and Armenia.
-With assistance from USAID, the EBRD, Kreditanstalt für Wiederaufbau (KfW), and the European Investment Bank (EIB), Georgia completed the construction of an electricity interconnector project that allows for the export of electricity to more lucrative markets with high demand, such as Turkey and potentially Europe, although there is unused capacity on the line and scope to increase flows.
+With assistance from USAID, the European Bank for Reconstruction and Development, Kreditanstalt für Wiederaufbau (KfW), and the European Investment Bank, Georgia completed construction of an electricity interconnector project that allows for the export of electricity to more lucrative markets with high demand, such as Turkey, and potentially Europe, although there is unused capacity on the line and scope to increase flows.
 With assistance from KfW, a new high voltage transmission line between Georgia and Armenia is under consideration.
 In addition, Georgia is considering the development of a Georgia – Romania submarine transmission line connecting the Georgia and Romania power systems.
 If constructed, this interconnection would provide Georgia with a direct connection to Romania’s power grid and access to European markets.
-The World Bank is tendering a fully technical and economic feasibility study as of July 1, 2022.
+The World Bank is conducting a feasibility study, which is expected to be completed in the first half of 2024.
+On July 25, Georgia, Azerbaijan, Romania, and Hungary signed a memorandum establishing a joint venture to develop the Black Sea submarine transmission line.

-Georgia made remarkable technological and economic progress since the early 2000s when the country’s energy system was fragile and customers could only expect a few hours of electricity per day in the capital, Tbilisi, with an even more dire situation in rural areas.
-Georgian policymakers took significant steps to adopt a modern and Westward-oriented approach to the energy sector, including unbundling and privatizing the state-owned vertically-integrated electricity utility, establishing a strong regulatory commission, and others.
+Georgia made significant technological and economic progress since the early 2000s when the country’s energy system was fragile and customers could only expect a few hours of electricity per day in the capital, Tbilisi, with an even more dire situation in rural areas.
+Georgian policymakers took significant steps to adopt a modern and Westward-oriented approach to the energy sector, including unbundling and privatizing the state-owned vertically integrated electricity utility, establishing a strong regulatory commission, and others.

 Hydroelectric Power, Wind Power, Solar Power, Transmission, and Distribution

-The best opportunities for U.S. companies in this sector are in electricity power generation - specifically hydropower, wind, and solar.
-There are opportunities in power transmission and distribution infrastructure projects as well.
+There are many opportunities for U.S. companies in electricity power generation - specifically hydropower, wind, and solar.
+There are opportunities in power transmission and distribution infrastructure projects, and battery storages as well, but a feasibility study on these opportunities has not been performed.
 There are also export opportunities for U.S. manufactured equipment and services during construction and rehabilitation of facilities, and management and upgrades of existing power infrastructure.
-Georgia is also manufacturing solar panels at a facility in Kutaisi, Western Georgia, with exports to the United States.
-Opportunities for U.S. suppliers are also available in projects financed by multilateral financial organizations and bilateral assistance: the World Bank, EBRD, the Asian Development Bank, the Japan Bank for International Cooperation (JBIC), and KfW.
-Investors are also looking at opportunities in the wind and solar sectors.
+Georgia is also assembling solar panels (sourced from China) at a free industrial zone in Kutaisi, western Georgia, with exports to Mexico.
+Opportunities for U.S. suppliers are also available in projects financed by multilateral financial organizations and bilateral assistance: the World Bank, EBRD, the Asian Development Bank, the Japan Bank for International Cooperation, and KfW.

 Opportunities